 Ask learners which uterotonic they use.
 Discuss with them any issues they may have regarding use: stock-outs, storage, comfort with use, acceptance by women.

-What are the three main causes of bleeding after birth?

-Poor uterine tone, tissue remaining inside the uterus, tears
+What are the the after birth?
+Poor uterine tone uterus, tears

 Which cause(s) does giving medication address?
 Poor uterine tone, retained placenta